 Right wing or left wing?

-One question often asked of Nazism: was it a right wing or left wing ideology?
-A majority of historians suggest that Nazism and fascism occupied the far right wing of the political spectrum, while socialism occupied the far left.
-The truth, however, is more complex.
-Some historians and political commenters suggest Nazism had more common with Stalinist socialism than with conservatism.
-Both Nazi Germany and Soviet Russia had totalitarian leaders; both regimes placed the needs of the state over those of the individual; and both harnessed the economy to meet national priorities.
-But there were also key differences, particularly economic.
+A question often asked of Nazi ideology is if it was left-wing or right-wing.
+Conventional understanding suggests Nazism and fascism occupied the far right-wing of the political spectrum, with socialism on the far left.
+In reality, this kind of linear positioning is too simplistic to be accurate.
+Some historians and political commenters argue that Nazism had more common with Stalinist socialism than political conservatism.
+Hitler and Stalin were both totalitarian leaders; both regimes placed the needs of the state over those of the individual; both harnessed the economy to meet national priorities.
+There were some critical differences between Nazism and Stalinism, however, particularly in economic policy.
 Private ownership of capital was permitted in Nazi Germany but outlawed in Soviet Russia.
-Both Hitler and Stalin sought to revive industrial production but used significantly different approaches.
-Both had different views and policies pertaining to class, race and gender.
-The French philosopher Jean-Pierre Faye suggests that Nazism and socialism occupied different ends of a horseshoe, being radically different yet also quite similar.
+Under Hitler, Germany’s industrial moguls became even wealthier while small business was encouraged; privately-owned capital was only seized if it belonged to Jews.
+Both dictators sought to revive industrial production but used different approaches.
+Both had different views and policies with regard to class, race and gender.
+French philosopher Jean-Pierre Faye suggests Nazism and Stalinist socialism occupied different ends of a horseshoe: they were opposed to each other ideologically but shared some goals and methods.

 1. The Nazis called their ideology National Socialism while today it is generally referred to as Nazism.
 Unlike other political ideologies, it was not articulated in much detail but was broadly defined in Mein Kampf and the NSDAP’s 25 Points.